rtaylor034/datapack-archive-unfinished/README.md

 The non-functional dummy block implementations for an Augment Table and a Block Placer.

 A resource pack to retexture custom blocks/items and GUI items.<br>
-*Not included in repository*
+*(Not included in repository)*

 #### Reflection
-I had many more things planned such as the mentioned Augment Table and Block Placer (and Block Breaker respectively), as well as things like wireless redstone, an overhaul to mining, and more options for cosmetic armor/tool customization.<br>
+I had many more things planned such as the aformentioned Augment Table and Block Placer (and Block Breaker respectively), as well as things like wireless redstone, an overhaul to mining, and more options for cosmetic armor/tool customization.<br>

 The Augment Table was going to introduce "augments" which were like enchantments, taking an undecided non-xp resource as cost, and providing extra utility to gear.<br>
 Auto-smelt pickaxe, x-ray helmet, slow-fall armor, would be the kinds of things to be augments.